Hourglass (Squeeze song): Background

 "Hourglass" was written by Chris Difford and Glenn Tilbrook together in one room; traditionally, the two had written the lyrics and music, respectively, to their songs individually, but, at Tilbrook's suggestion, the two collaborated more directly for "Hourglass".
 Difford recalled, "I went to Glenn's house and within an hour we'd written 'Hourglass.'
 Glenn counteracted some lyrical ideas and I added some musical ideas, then he demoed it and made some changes, and finally the band got hold of it and changed it some more."

 Difford stated that the song "doesn't mean much" lyrically, while Tilbrook described the chorus' lyrics as "nonsense words".
+Tilbrook has also stated, "In many ways, the song 'Hourglass' is about the crisis we felt looking ahead and seeing our chances for success running out."
 Musically, Tilbrook wrote the chorus; he explained, "I loved the idea of rapid delivery, which is what the chorus required."
 Originally written as a more dance-style number, the song took on, in the words of Tilbrook, a typical "Squeeze sound".
+"Our reference point was, what would Talking Heads do with this song?"
+Tilbrook explained.
 The song's break and sound effects were contributed by producer Eric "ET" Thorngren.